TV host Brandi Milloy shops the drive-thru for these breakfast recipes.

 Lemony Tear and Share Bread

 “This recipe is like sunshine on a plate,” Milloy says.
-The dish uses Chick-fil-A Lemonade, and is nearly as simple as the restaurant’s lemonade recipe itself (made with fresh-squeezed lemon juice, sugar and water).
+The dish uses Chick-fil-A Lemonade, and is nearly as simple as the restaurant’s lemonade recipe itself (made with just three ingredients: lemon juice, sugar and water).
 A sweet spin on the classic monkey bread recipe, this citrus cake is ideal for brunch or dessert!

 Mini Muffin Frittatas